gprt-org/GPRT/docs/source/hostapi.rst

 This toolkit has two sets of API, one for the "host" (typically referring to the CPU) and another for the "device" (normally the GPU, but really whatever is tracing the actual rays).
-This file contains a complete list of all of the host-side functions provided by the toolkit, but for newcomers we recommend checking out our quick start guide *here*.
+This file contains a complete list of all of the host-side functions provided by the toolkit.

 Core Functions
 ------------------------------